The dirty truth about writing spa reviews

-A lot of my time is spent writing spa reviews.
-And before you go all let’s-hate-Gwyneth-Paltrow-because-her-life-is-perfect on me, let me just say being a spa reviewer is not all jet set glamour and Zen-like bliss.
+A lot of my time as a travel writer is spent at spas.
+But before you go all let’s-hate-Gwyneth-Paltrow-because-her-life-is-perfect on me, let me just say being a spa reviewer is not all jet-set chic and whale-music bliss.
+If you think writing spa reviews is glamorous or aspire to be a spa reviewer yourself (and who doesn’t?), read on.

 What?
-You don’t believe me.
+You don’t believe it’s not all essential rose oil and hushed elegance?
 Okay, fine.
 I was just trying to be humble.
 I DO spend all my time looking polished and spa perfect.
 Writing about spas is the best job in the world.
 And here are the photos of my glam perfect spa life to prove it.
 Or not.

 Better yet?
 You’ll get a privileged peek behind the closed door of writing spa reviews.